Dwarfism in chickens

 Dwarfism in chickens is an inherited condition found in chickens consisting of a significant delayed growth, resulting in adult individuals with a distinctive small size in comparison with normal specimens of the same breed or population.

 The affected birds show no signs of dwarfism in the first weeks of age.
 Differences in size due to dwarfism appear slow and progressively along the growing stage.
 Poultry breeders begin to distinguish gradually dwarfs from normal birds by their shortest shanks and smallest body size.
 Depending on the breed, most types of dwarfism in chickens begin to be recognized when the birds reach 8–10 weeks of age, but classification is more precise when the chickens are five months old or more.
-At this point differences between normal and dwarf sibs is evident in all males and in 98% of the females.
+At this point differences between normal and dwarf siblings is evident in all males and in 98% of the females.
 Dwarfs chickens reach sexual maturity and reproduce normally.